I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-get_virtual_device_resources.md

 <div> </div>

-The device has more than eight total functions (PFs and VFs) and the device does not support the Alternative Routing Interpretation (ARI) option of the PCI Express 3.0 specification.

-The device supports ARI and has more than eight total functions, but the upstream bridge port does not support ARI.

-The device supports ARI and has more than 256 functions, and the upstream bridge port does  support ARI.

 If the device needs more PCIe Requestor IDs (RIDs) in order to enable all  of its VFs, the PCI bus driver does the following:<ol>
 <li>
 Writes the device’s bus number into the PCIe Secondary Bus Number register.